 - Purchase low sodium tortillas.
 La Banderita has introduced low sodium flour tortiallas.
 At 85 mg of sodium per tortilla, these are an amazing low sodium alternative.
 They can be a bit tricky to find right now, but go to the Customer Service Desk at your grocery store and ask them to carry them.

 - Use corn tortillas.
-These yellow shells are suprising low in sodium.
+These yellow shells are surprisingly low in sodium.
 Many people are turned off by a sponge-like texture.
-But I find if you warm them in a pan prior to cooking, this elminiates some of that texture.
+If you are one of those people, consider making your own low sodium flour tortillas.
+Click here for that recipe.

 - 1 tablespoon salt-free chili powder